dansomrob/dansomrob.github.io/hidden.md

 This is when peer pressure can actually be positive.
 I have felt this multiple times so far.
 There have been multiple times where I don't really want to go to training but I end up going due to peer pressure I've put myself under.
 By telling friends and family that I was playing lacrosse, deciding no to go was a failure.
 And I didn't to be seen failing.
 Therefore I always ended up going.

 I also always enjoyed the training sessions - and often could feel myself improving.
 However getting to the session was difficult.
-I want to begin going to S&C on Fridays and Sports Nights every Wednesday and get further into the sport.
+I want to begin going to S&C on Fridays and Sports Nights on Wednesdays and get further into the sport.

-At the end of the term I began doing wall-ball quite a bit.
-I also want to start skipping to improve footwork.
-Also strength.

-### Changing Oneself

->The more pride you have in a particular aspect of your identity, the more motivated you will be to maintain the habits associated with it.
-If you’re proud of how your hair looks, you’ll develop all sorts of habits to care for and maintain it.
-If you’re proud of the size of your biceps, you’ll make sure you never skip an upper-body workout.
-If you’re proud of the scarves you knit, you’ll be more likely to spend hours knitting each week. **Once your pride gets involved, you’ll fight tooth and nail to maintain your habits.** James Clear

->True behavior change is identity change.
-You might start a habit because of motivation, but the only reason you’ll stick with one is that it becomes part of your identity.

-A very personal example would be playing the video game Destiny - which I did most days fter schools with my close friends whilst at PCMS.
-When I moved from PCMS to RGS I stopped playing video games almost entirely.
-It was no longer part of my from personality.

->True behavior change is identity change.
-You might start a habit because of motivation, but the only reason you’ll stick with one is that it becomes part of your identity.
-Anyone can convince themselves to visit the gym or eat healthy once or twice, but if you don’t shift the belief behind the behavior, then it is hard to stick with long-term changes.
-Improvements are only temporary until they become part of who you are.

->Your behaviors are usually a reflection of your identity.

->Outcomes are about what you get.
-Processes are about what you do.
-Identity is about what you believe.

-identity repeats beings

 ### Lemmings